RasaHQ/rasa/docs/core/migrations.rst

 General
 ~~~~~~~

-- The python package has a new new, so has the module.
+- The python package has a new name, as does the module.
 You should install
   the package using ``pip install rasa`` (instead of ``rasa_core``).

   The code moved from ``rasa_core`` to ``rasa.core`` - best way to fix is a